konflux-ci/build-definitions/README.md

      podman login quay.io
      ```
      This will create an `auth.json` file in `${XDG_RUNTIME_DIR}/containers/auth.json`, which you will use to create a secret in the cluster.
-   - Create the pull secret in you cluster:
+   - Create the pull secret in your cluster:
      ```
      oc create secret docker-registry redhat-appstudio-staginguser-pull-secret --from-file=.dockerconfigjson=${XDG_RUNTIME_DIR}/containers/auth.json
      ```